 “Twisted Tongue: Limits of China’s Propaganda during Crises and Policy Changes” With Tony Zirui Yang.
 Revise and Resubmit at Political Science Research and Methods. link

 “Community Policing and Political Participation in Contemporary China.”
-Accepted at APSA Chinese Politics Mini-Conference 2024 With Viola Rothschild. link
+Presented at APSA Chinese Politics Mini-Conference 2024 With Viola Rothschild. link

 “How Adaptive Propaganda Works: Evidence from China.”
 With Xinzhuo Huang and Haibing Yan.
 Presented at UCSD/Carter Center Young Scholars Conference